AmirrezaM-dev/Todo-App/README.md

-[Live Demo](https://todo.tdem.ir) - The first visit might take 1 minute of loading, please be patient.
+[Live Demo](https://todo.tdem.ir) - The initial visit may take up to 1 minute to load.
+Please be patient.

-Made with React.js, Node.js (Express.js), MongoDB
+Built with React.js, Node.js (Express.js), and MongoDB.

-Features:
+**Key Features:**

-+ One-time loading (This app is so fast even if you have a slow internet connection, with the system that I developed it will still work as fast as possible)
+- One-time loading: This app is optimized for speed, even on slow internet connections.
+It employs a unique system to ensure fast performance.

-+ Sing Up
+- Sign Up

-+ Sign In
+- Sign In

-+ Add a task related to the selected date
+- Add tasks specific to selected dates

-+ Add category / Delete category
+- Manage categories: Add or delete categories

-+ Add a task related to the category
+- Assign tasks to specific categories

-+ Add a child task related to the selected task
+- Create sub-tasks related to main tasks

-+ Change statuses or Modify or Delete tasks
+- Update, modify, or delete tasks

-+ Mark tasks as important (Important tasks appear on every date)
+- Mark tasks as important (Important tasks will be displayed on every date)

-Side effects of the one-time loading system :
+**Note on One-time Loading System:**

-Extra code, if the client has a really slow connection they are still allowed to use the website and make too many changes as fast as they would like to, but as a result many bugs might happen which I fixed all with extra code (the extra code is normal javascript code which won't make the app slow, after all this app supposed to be faster than a normal app and I would not write a code that makes this app slower)
+The one-time loading feature enables seamless usage even with slow internet connections.
+To address potential issues that may arise due to slow connections, additional JavaScript code has been implemented to handle bugs effectively.
+This extra code ensures that the app remains fast and responsive, maintaining optimal performance at all times.